mastercomfig/mastercomfig/docs/support_me.md

 # Support me

 You can support mastercoms using [Liberapay](https://liberapay.com/mastercoms/) or [Ko-fi](https://ko-fi.com/mastercoms) with money, or gift items through [trade offers](https://steamcommunity.com/tradeoffer/new/?partner=85845165&token=M9cQHh8N).
-There's also a $2.99 supporter subscription on the [Discord server](https://discord.com/servers/mastercomfig-389089828249010188).

 If you cannot directly support me, I have a [Support-A-Creator](https://www.epicgames.com/fortnite/en-US/news/support-a-creator-faq) code: `mastercoms`, which you can set in